aksommerville/spellingbee/README.md

 7: 79 for 'MUZJIKS'
 ```
 Best Disemvoweller-legal play is "RHYTHMS" for 68 points.

+There's a ceiling of 147 points for a single play (MUZJIKS with 3x word against the Eyeball, but that actually isn't possible since there's an "I").
+I haven't determined what the best legal play is, but definitely at least 137.

 Words without vowels, even Y, full dict:
 ```